 The main categories for green cards are based on either having close family members who are U.S. citizens or permanent residents, having been offered a job in the United States in a field in which the employer is unable to find a ready, able, and willing U.S. worker to fill the position, or having $1 million to invest in a U.S. business.
 (See this green card quiz for the various routes.)

 Once you have been a U.S. permanent resident for five years (at least half of which were spent living in the United States) and met various other criteria, you can apply to become a naturalized U.S. citizen.

 The U.S. citizenship application process involves attending an interview and taking exams, during which you will need to prove you can speak and understand English and correctly answer a number of questions on U.S. history and government.
 You'll also need to take an the oath of allegiance to the United States and be willing to serve in the U.S. Armed Forces if called upon to do so.
 (Remember, the oath does not mean you can't get dual citizenship, and the United States does not currently have a mandatory draft.)

 For more information, see the website of the U.S. Embassy in Canada.

-If you were not born in Canada, you will need to apply to become a permanent resident there before proceeding to apply for citizenship.
+If you were not born in Canada, you will need to apply to become a permanent resident there before proceeding to apply for Canadian citizenship.
 As with the United States, the primary immigration categories have to do with family, skilled work, and investment/entrepreneurship.
-Once you have lived in Canada for three of the last four years, without being convicted of any crimes, you can apply for citizenship.
-(You need not have been a permanent resident for the whole three years.)
+Once you have lived in Canada for three of the previous four years, without having been convicted of any crimes, you can apply for Canadian citizenship.
+(You need not have been a permanent resident of Canada for the whole three years, however.)

 Be prepared to take a written test to display your knowledge of either English or French.
-You will also take an exam that shows you know the history of Canada, as well as the rights and duties of its citizens.
+You will also have to pass an exam that shows you know the history of Canada, as well as the rights and duties of its citizens.